How Does Multi-LLM Orchestration Work in Addlly AI?

 What Is Multi-LLM Orchestration?

-Multi-LLM orchestration is the system-level process of coordinating multiple large language models.
-Hence, they work together as a structured workflow, rather than relying on a single AI model to handle every task.
+Multi-LLM orchestration is the system-level process of coordinating multiple large language models so they operate as a structured workflow rather than relying on a single AI model to handle every task.

 Instead of asking one model to think, decide, write, evaluate, and validate all at once, orchestration breaks work into distinct tasks and assigns each task to the most suitable model.